liam2/liam2/doc/usersguide/source/processes.rst

 are available in most functions.

 * *fname*: name of the file to save the chart to.
 The file format is automatically deduced from the file extension.
+You can optionally use the '{entity}' and '{period}' key words to customize the name.
 You can save the same chart to several formats at once by using '&' in the extension.
 For
   example: ``plot(expr, fname='plot03.png&pdf')`` will write the chart to both ``plot03.png`` and ``plot03.pdf``.
 If the *fname* argument is not used, a window will open to view and interact with the figure using a navigation